MicrosoftDocs/architecture-center/docs/guide/iot/scale-iot-solution-azure.md

 All the following approaches apply the previously described “stamp” concept for resiliency and for scaling out.
 This approach includes deploying Azure App Service in multiple regions with a tool such as [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-overview) or the new [cross-region load balancer](/azure/load-balancer/cross-region-overview).
 For simplicity, it isn't shown in the following diagrams.

-#### Zero-touch provisioning with multiple DPS instances

-For zero-touch (automated) provisioning, a proven strategy is for the device to request a DPS ID scope from a web API, which understands and balances devices across the horizontally scaled-out DPS instances.
+**(1) Zero-touch provisioning with multiple DPS instances:** For zero-touch (automated) provisioning, a proven strategy is for the device to request a DPS ID scope from a web API, which understands and balances devices across the horizontally scaled-out DPS instances.
 This action makes the web app a critical part of the provisioning process, so it must be scalable and highly available.
 There are three primary variations to this design.

 The following diagram illustrates the first option: using a custom provisioning API that manages how to map the device to the appropriate DPS pool, which in turn maps (through standard DPS [load balancing mechanisms](/azure/iot-dps/how-to-use-allocation-policies)) to the appropriate IoT Hub instance: